 - Salt and black pepper

-- In a wok, fry the pancetta pieces in a little olive oil until they are cooked and the fat has turned crispy.
-Pour off any excess oil.
+- In a high-sided frying pan, dry fry the pancetta pieces until they are cooked and the fat has turned crispy.
+You don’t need to use any oil to cook them as the fat with render and the pancetta will create its own oil.

-- Wash and top and tail the leeks.
+- Wash the leeks, then top and tail them.
 Halve them lengthways and then cut into thin slices across the round.
-Add the leeks to the pancetta in the wok, turning the heat down to medium-low.
-Stir and cook until the leeks have softened nicely.
+Add the leeks and a small knob of butter to the pancetta in the pan, turning the heat down to medium-low.
+Stir and cook until the leeks have softened.

-- Add the frozen peas and drained, rinsed green lentils to the wok.
-Add the white wine and some salt and pepper, then leave to cook gently over a low heat while you prepare the fish.
+- Add the drained, rinsed green lentils to the pan, along with the white wine and some freshly ground black pepper.
+Bring to the boil, then add the peas and stir through.
+Turn down to a simmer and leave to cook gently over a low heat while you prepare the fish.

-- Sprinkle the gluten free flour onto a dinner plate and add a sprinkling of salt and grating of black pepper.
+- Sprinkle the gluten free flour onto a dinner plate and add a grinding of salt and black pepper.
 Place the pieces of cod loin in the flour and turn them over a few times to ensure the fish is well-coated.
 There should be a layer of flour all over the fish.

-- Heat the butter in a frying pan.
-Then gently place the cod into the pan – it should sizzle slightly.
+- Heat a knob of butter in a frying pan over a medium heat until foamy, then gently place the cod into the pan (it should sizzle slightly as you place it down).
 Cook for a few minutes on each side until the fish has taken on a lovely golden colour and is cooked through.
 To check whether the fish is cooked, prize a knife into the thickest part of the fish.
 If the flesh is translucent it needs a little more cooking, but if white and flaky it is ready to serve.